pljones/jamulus-historytool/README.md

     but the new version is the same except it's "MIT License" rather than "BSD License" and actually includes a LICENSE.txt file!
 "In truth, I don't really care what you do with it," says Matt...

+* jQuery (1.6.1) and jQueryUI (1.8.13) themselves
+  These are pulled down from the `http://ajax.googleapis.com/ajax/libs` server, so "should just work".

 ## Configuration

 ### PHP